Farmers' march stopped at Shambhu border, police fire tear gas to disperse protesters | Law-Order

 As part of a call given by the farmer unions Samyukta Kisan Morcha (Non-Political) and Kisan Mazdoor Morcha, a 'jatha' of 101 farmers began its march on foot to Delhi at 1 pm from their protest site at the Shambhu border to press for various demands, including a legal guarantee for Minimum Support Price (MSP).
 The farmers have also been pressing the Centre to initiate talks with them to address their issues.

 The 'jatha' was stopped a few metres away by multilayered barricading erected by Haryana security personnel.
-Water cannon vehicles have also been deployed at the Shambhu border point.
+Water cannon vehicles had also been deployed at the Shambhu border point.

 The Haryana Police asked the farmers not to proceed further and cited a prohibitory order clamped by the Ambala administration under Section 163 of the Bharatiya Nagarik Suraksha Sanhita (BNSS) that bans unlawful assembly of five or more people in the district.